isomerpages/govtech-gobusiness-main/_licensing-faqs/general/application.md

       - Tobacco Retail Licence - HSA
       - Halal Certification - MUIS

-      If the licences you need are not on this list, please apply for your licences using our Self-Service feature <a href="https://licence1.business.gov.sg/" target="blank">here</a>.
+      If the licences you need are not on this list, please apply for your licences using our [Self-Service feature](https://licence1.business.gov.sg/web/frontier/home){:target="_blank"}.

   - title: How do I know which Food Shop type my business falls under?
     content: |
-      <a href="/images/grow/FoodShopTypeMapping.pdf" target="blank">Here</a> is a list of all Food Shop types and their descriptions.
+      Here is a [list of all Food Shop types](/images/grow/FoodShopTypeMapping.pdf){:target="_blank"} and their descriptions.

       If you are not sure, simply use our Guided Journey feature and answer a series of questions about your business to find out which Food Shop type it falls under.